jim-steerforth/cli-linux/pages/07.virtual-hosts/optional-but-useful/docs.md

 visible: true
 ---

- <p>With a virtual host setup, you can have several different domains running on the same server.
-For example I could have</p>
+With a virtual host setup, you can have several different domains running on the same server.
+For example I could have
 * vdsmoodle.xyz
 * vdsblog.xyz
-* vdstes.xyz
+* vdstest.xyz
-<p>All have ther own directory under /var/www/html and are running on our single server .Each request coming to the server is sent to one directory. </p>
+All have ther own directory under /var/www/html and are running on our single server .Each request coming to the server is sent to one directory.